Seteco/Somorrostro/Using-Netdata-with-Prometheus.md

 This will report all upstream host data, and `honor_labels` will make Prometheus take note of the instance names provided.

+### timestamps

+To pass the metrics through prometheus pushgateway, netdata supports the option `&timestamps=no` to send the metrics without timestamps.

 ### TYPE and HELP

 To save bandwidth, and because prometheus does not use them anyway, `# TYPE` and `# HELP` lines are suppressed.
 If wanted they can be re-enabled via `types=yes` and `help=yes`, e.g. `/api/v1/allmetrics?format=prometheus&types=yes&help=yes`